INSIDE: All you need to know about visiting Namco London with Kids.

 Namco Arcade London entertainment venue has everything you need for a rainy day in London to entertain the kids.

 You don’t even need to leave when hunger strikes.
-There’s a bar/cafe on site!
+There’s a cafe & bar on site!

 Namco Funscape in London is a fabulous place to take a break from the serious side of London sightseeing when the kids can’t bear another castle, relic, or slice of history.